 When an individual is declared bankrupt, certain assets are protected from being accessed by the trustee.
-The trustee can realize the value of those assets which are over the threshold specified in the Bankruptcy Act 1966 (Cth) (Act).
+The trustee can realise the value of those assets over the threshold specified in the Bankruptcy Act 1966 (Cth) (Act).

 A bankrupt will generally be allowed to keep hold of the following (based on current thresholds, which are reviewed from time to time):

 - Motor vehicle/s up to a value of $7,600 (indexed amount) used primarily as means of transport (excluding any finance owing on the vehicle/s) (s 116 of the Act)

 - Tools of trade up to an amount of $3,700 (indexed amount) used to earn an income (s 116 of the Act)

 - Most personal household items, such as furniture

 - Assets held on trust (e.g., family trust or child’s bank account)